kubernetes/kubernetes/examples/celery-rabbitmq/README.md

 Since Celery is based on message passing, it requires some middleware (to handle translation of the message between sender and receiver) called a _message broker_.
 RabbitMQ is a message broker often used in conjunction with Celery.

-This example will show you how to use Kubernetes to set up a very basic distributed task queue using Celery as the task queue and RabbitMQ as the message broker.
+This example will show you how to use LMKTFY to set up a very basic distributed task queue using Celery as the task queue and RabbitMQ as the message broker.
 It will also show you how to set up a Flower-based front end to monitor the tasks.

 ## Goal